OddThumb/rv/README.md

 # rv
+Just like "***fv***" from *ftools* (NASA).
 ## Description
-Viewer app for table data.
+Viewer app for table data powered by Shiny and Plotly in `R`.
 This app can handle csv, tsv, fits data.
 Not only it can show the table contents itself, but also is possible to summarize information of the column and plot, interactively.

 ## Usage
 ```